Unipotent quantum coordinate ring and minuscule prefundamental representations: twisted case: Character formula of prefundamental modules

 where $\left[ L_{s,a}^\pm \right] \in K(\mc{O}_1)$ so that $[ L_{\ov{s},a}^\pm ] \in K(\mc{O}_1^\sigma)$. \end{thm} \begin{proof} It follows from \cite[Theorem 4.24]{Wan23}. \end{proof}

-\begin{rem} {\em The above theorem is established in terms of the (twisted) $q$-character for $\mc{O}$, which can be viewed as an analogue of \cite[Theorem 4.15]{H10a} to the category $\mc{O}$ (see \cite{HJ, Wan23} for the notion of the (twisted) $q$-character for $\mc{O}$). } \end{rem}
+\begin{rem} {\em The above theorem is established in terms of the (twisted) $q$-character for $\mc{O}$, which can be viewed as an analogue of \cite[Theorem 4.15]{H10a} to the category $\mc{O}$ (see \cite{HJ, Wan23} for the notion of the (twisted) $q$-character for $\mc{O}$).
+More generally, it was conjectured in \cite{H10a} that the folding map $\pi$ relates certain finite-dimensional simple $U_q(\ms{L}\g)$-modules to certain finite-dimensional simple $U_q(\ms{L}\g^\sigma)$-modules in terms of $q$-characters, and this conjecture is further formulated in \cite{Wan23} for the categories $\mc{O}$ and $\mc{O}^\sigma$.
+Recently, the conjecture in \cite{H10a} is proved independently in \cite{FuQi26} for type $A$ and $D$, and in \cite{NeWa26} for the general case. } \end{rem}

-\begin{cor} For $s \in \I$ and $a \in \C^\times$, we have ${\rm ch}^\sigma ( L_{\ov{s},a}^- ) = {\rm ch}^\sigma ( L_{\ov{s},a}^+ )$. \end{cor} \begin{proof} It is known in \cite{HJ} that ${\rm ch}\left( L_{s,a}^- \right) = {\rm ch}\left( L_{s,a}^+ \right)$ for any $a \in \C^\times$, and $L_{s,a}^\pm$ can be obtained from $L_{s,1}^\pm$ by the algebra automorphism $\tau_a : U_q(\bo) \rightarrow U_q(\bo)$ such that $\tau_a(x_{i,m}^\pm) = a^{\pm m} x_{i,m}^\pm$ and $\tau_a(\psi_i(z)) = \psi_i(az)$.
+\begin{cor} For $s \in \I$ and $a \in \bk^\times$, we have ${\rm ch}^\sigma ( L_{\ov{s},a}^- ) = {\rm ch}^\sigma ( L_{\ov{s},a}^+ )$. \end{cor} \begin{proof} It is known in \cite{HJ} that ${\rm ch}\left( L_{s,a}^- \right) = {\rm ch}\left( L_{s,a}^+ \right)$ for any $a \in \bk^\times$, and $L_{s,a}^\pm$ can be obtained from $L_{s,1}^\pm$ by the algebra automorphism $\tau_a : U_q(\bo) \rightarrow U_q(\bo)$ such that $\tau_a(x_{i,m}^\pm) = a^{\pm m} x_{i,m}^\pm$ and $\tau_a(\psi_i(z)) = \psi_i(az)$.
 This completes the proof by Theorem \ref{thm: character folding}. \end{proof}